Whether to pay off the mortgage faster or invest is one of the most common questions that gets asked.

 While savings used to pay down your home loan are tax-free, and earnings on investments are taxed, you can reduce the tax on your investment earnings via debt recycling, effectively nullifying this specific point as an advantage of paying down the mortgage over investing.

-Debt Recycling refers to converting (recycling) your non-deductible debt into tax-deductible debt.
+Debt recycling is a strategy to convert (recycle) your non-deductible debt into tax-deductible debt.

 Let’s say you had a $100,000 loan on your home with an interest rate of 4%.
-That means you’re paying $4,000 each year in interest.
-If you were able to convert that to a tax-deductible loan, then if your marginal tax rate is 32.5%, you will be able to take that $4,000 off your taxable income and therefore pay 32.5% x $4,000 = $1,300 less tax each year.
-The result is that the government is effectively paying for 1.3% of that 4% interest, and you are only paying 2.7% interest.
+That means you are paying $4,000 each year in interest.
+If you were able to convert that to a tax-deductible loan, you would be able to take that $4,000 off your taxable income and if your marginal tax rate was 30%, you would pay 30% x $4,000 = $1,200 less tax each year.
+The result is that the government effectively pays for 1.2% of that 4% interest, and you are only paying 2.8% interest.

 Whether interest is tax-deductible does not depend on what you borrow from.
 It depends on what the borrowed money is used for.